mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **A03/48956
 HEAVY COMBAT ARMOR**
-Only the strongest and most worthy warriors can bear the weight of _su’yerlva_ armor.
+Only the strongest and most worthy warriors can bear the weight of _su'yerlva_ armor.
 The armor is even thicker and stronger than basic combat armor and normally augmented with grav assist equipment.
 Travellers with STR 11- suffer DM-2 to all checks involving physical actions while wearing this armor.